 With the New Year behind us, email marketers are quickly transitioning from planning to implementation.
 An often forgotten, but vital piece to your email marketing efforts is an effective Welcome Email Program.
 While an engaging welcome email experience doesn’t always have an immediate impact on revenue, it helps establish successful relationships early, and can drive higher customer lifetime value over the course of the relationship.

-To expand on my last week’s article about triggered & transactional email campaigns, here are the key components to designing an effective Welcome Program:
+Here are the key components to designing an effective Welcome Program:

 1. Send a message confirming subscription right away: Immediacy is key to confirm the subscription.
 Thank customers for signing up and fulfill any incentives used to entice their subscription.

 2. Implement a Welcome Series: Notice how I said ‘Welcome Program’ and not ‘Welcome Message’.
 Develop a true onboarding funnel using a series of messages to introduce subscribers to your brand, prime them for engagement and develop a long-term relationship.